eyounx/ZOOpt/docs/readme.txt

 2.Construct a dim
 3.Define your objective function.
-You can refer to objective functions defined in fx.py(example/simple_functions/fx.py) 4.Use dim and objective function to construct an objective 5.Construct parameter, which includes at least the algorithm you want to use and budget 6.Optimize
+You can refer to objective functions defined in fx.py(example/simple_functions/fx.py) 4.Use dim and objective function to construct an objective 5.Construct parameter, which includes at least the algorithm you want to use and budget(If you want to use poss, budget is not necessary)
+6.Optimize

 eg.: